-In EAPIs listed in table 12.15 as supporting controllable compression, the package manager may optionally compress a subset of the files under the ED directory.
-The package manager shall ensure that its compression mechanisms behave sensibly even if a file is already compressed.
+In EAPIs listed in table 12.18 as supporting controllable compression, the package manager may optionally compress a subset of the files under the ED directory.
+The package manager shall ensure that its compression mechanisms do not compress a file twice if it is already compressed using the same compressed file format.
 For compression, the initial values of the two lists are as follows: